chutsu/ditto/docs/why_use_ditto.md

 it is being encouraged by the likes of [Docco][2].
 That produce annotated sources like [this][3].
 While it is beautiful on the rendered html, that is still not the answer to good documentation IMHO.
-I personally find that comments just gets in the way of programming, it is an eye sore to look at needless comments, that it can actually slow down your productivity, because you have to scroll down to the relevant function.
+I personally find that documentation in code just gets in the way of programming, it is an eye sore to look at needless comments, that it can actually slow down your productivity, because you have to scroll down to the relevant function.

 Instead of this: